mrasska/mrasska.github.io/content/authors/admin/_index.md

   - name: German

 ---
 My research explores digital platforms by analyzing the interactions between producers, advertisers, audiences, and platforms, while also addressing questions of governance and regulation.
 To this end, I rely on research in economics and social sciences, as well as on data science (Python, R, SQL) to answer complex questions and solve strategic problems.\
 In February 2026, defended my doctoral dissertation in Digital Economics at the University Sorbonne Paris Nord.
 In my doctoral dissertation, I examined the interdependence of the economic actors in content creator ecosystems and its impact on production, moderation and monetisation strategies.
+I am available for academic opportunities starting August 2026.